Sequential Analysis of Cox Model under Response Dependent Allocation: Large sample theory

-\begin{remark} Lemma \ref{lemma4} provides a tightness result similar to that of Lemma 2 in Gu and Lai (1991).
-Our use of the martingale structure along the calendar time allows us to apply the martingale central theorem, bypassing empirical process based approximations that may not be applicable under adaptive design. \end{remark}
+\begin{remark} Lemma \ref{lemma4'} shows that $\bar Z_n$ may be replaced by its (non-random) limit.
+The replacement makes it easy to use the martingale structure along the calendar time and the entry time without appealing to the empirical process theory which may not be applicable under outcome dependent allocation schemes. \end{remark}